YES Is The Answer For Brokers & Advisors

 While we seek to work closely with yacht brokers, and financial advisors, we are not yacht brokers or investment advisors ourselves and should not be confused as such.

 We don’t compete with any advisors, but rather make current advisors more productive and efficient in providing services to our joint clients.

 Few investment, legal or tax advisors are proficient when working with non financial assets – especially yachts.
+Likewise no one expects yacht brokers to be tax or economic experts.
 You can't blame them - it's not their job.

-YES Yacht Executive Solutions helps tax, legal and financial advisors better serve their clients for everyone's benefit..
+YES Yacht Executive Solutions helps advisors better serve their clients for everyone's benefit.